Back to blog

 If orchestration is so obviously better, why hasn't it already won?
 Because until recently, it wasn't feasible.
 Three things converged in 2025-2026 that changed the equation.

-Protocols emerged for agent interop.
-Anthropic open-sourced the Model Context Protocol and Google launched the Agent-to-Agent protocol, giving agents a standard way to discover each other's capabilities and communicate.
-Before this, every multi-agent system was custom-built, bespoke, fragile.
+Protocols emerged.
+Anthropic open-sourced MCP.
+Google launched A2A.
 Standard protocols turned agent orchestration from a research project into an engineering problem.

 None of these conditions existed when Siri launched.
 The single-agent architecture wasn't a bad choice in 2011.
 It was the only viable choice.
 But it's a choice now.
 And it's the wrong one.